SamuelEarl/quigleydb/QUERY_LANGUAGE_IDEAS.md

 Maybe it would be better to structure queries as "query pipelines" where the order of each CRUD operation in the pipeline matters.
 This is similar to MongoDB aggregation pipelines.

 GQL uses separate "CREATE", "MATCH", "RETURN" and other statements.
 So this query pipeline will do the same.

+The CRUD operations stand for CREATE, READ, UPDATE, and DELETE.
+So those are the statements that this query language will use.

 ```js
 const result = query([